assemblee-virtuelle/semapps/website/docs/others/ACL.md

 Hence, all resources should be modified with a `"@base": "http://server.com/_acl/path/of/resource"` in JSON-LD or `@prefix : <http://server.com/_acl/path/of/resource#>.` in turtle.

 But the root container has to be accessed as follow : `"@base": "http://server.com/_acl/"` or `@prefix : <http://server.com/_acl/#>.`

+### webacl.resource.setRights

+Changes the permissions of a resource so they become like in the document that is sent by the user.
+Only available if the user has Control access to the ressource.

+This API is available as an action or via HTTP.

+* `PUT /_acl/slug/of/container/or/resource` with a body containing the new permissions of this resource.
+THe format can be `text/turtle` or `application/ld+json`.
+Set the `Content-Type` header accordingly.

+The former permissions that are not present in the document will be removed.
+The new permissions will be added.

+The same rules as for `addRights` apply, regarding the format of the payload.